What Is Lupus Treatment?

-Some medications used to treat malaria can also treat lupus.
-They are used to treat skin rashes, mouth sores, and joint pain.
-They may also reduce your risk of blood clots, which is a concern in some people with lupus.
+Some medications that treat malaria, such as hydroxychloroquine and chloroquine, can also treat lupus.
+They might help with skin rashes, mouth sores, and joint pain.
+They may also lower the risk of getting blood clots, which is a concern in some people with lupus.

 Lupus makes parts of your immune system overactive, so it attacks healthy tissue by mistake.
 Corticosteroids weaken this immune response.
 Your doctor may prescribe them if lupus causes problems in your heart, lungs, kidneys, brain, or blood vessels.

-Taken as a pill or IV, corticosteroids work fast to ease the swelling, warmth, and soreness in joints caused by inflammation.
+Taken as a pill or IV, corticosteroids work fast to ease swelling, warmth, and soreness in joints that’s caused by inflammation.
 They can also prevent long-term organ damage.

 Corticosteroids can have serious side effects like:

-- Fragile bones or bone damage, especially in the hip
+- Fragile bones or bone damage, especially in your hips

 - Muscle weakness